gitextensions/GitExtensionsDoc/source/settings.rst

       .. setting:: Path to Linux tools (sh).
         :id: sh-path

-        A few linux tools are used by Git Extensions.
+        A few Linux tools are used by Git Extensions.
 When Git for Windows is installed, these tools are located in the bin directory of Git for Windows.
 Use the ``Browse`` button to find the directory on your file system.
 Leave empty when it is in the path.